kartoza/docker-geoserver/README.md

 **NB** Due to the nature of plugin ecosystem, there are new plugins that are always being upgraded from community extensions to stable extensions.
-If the `stable_plugins.txt` hasn't been updated with the latest changes you can still pass the enviroment variable with the name of the plugin.
+If the `stable_plugins.txt` hasn't been updated with the latest changes you can still pass the environment variable with the name of the plugin.
 The plugin will be downloaded and installed.
-This might slow down the process of starting GeoServer but will ensure all plugins are activated
+This might slow down the process of starting GeoServer but will ensure all plugins get activated

 ####  Activate community plugins during contain startup